foundations-fall-2016/session2/README.md

 1. Review the steps we used to create a tab navigation interface.

-2. Incorporate the new float-based tabs into your last week's homework.
+2. Incorporate the new float-based tabs into your homework from last week.
 Be sure you can navigate between at least two pages and upload them to your NYU server space.
-Email me the link.
+Test and email me the link.